tfabris/TomServo/README.md

 Instructions below are for Blender version 3.6, later versions might work a little differently.

+Keep the parts in their arranged positions, in the blender file, when you export. **Do not tilt the parts.** The parts are already in their printing positions.

   - Open the "Tom.blend" file in Blender.
     - Do not print from the "Hand" or "Shoulder" files, those are intermediate work files.
   - Ensure that "Unit Scale" of the blender file is set to 2.275: